octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 The block reward is sent through a particular transaction called a "_Coinbase Transaction_" directly to the miner.
 It's always the first transaction of a validated ("*mined*") block.

 To get these two rewards, a miner basically plays a lottery, a game of chance.
 This game is to find a binary number lesser than a target (called "_Target_") with the specific hash function _SHA256_.
 The fact is a miner can't guess in advance the result of this function.
 He **must** try values (by [*Brute Force*](https://en.wikipedia.org/wiki/Brute-force_attack)).
-He must *hash* the previous block header (twice) with a random number called the *nounce*.
+He must *hash* the previous block header (twice) with a random number called the *nounce* (details in the ["*Proof-of-Work*"](/blockchain-basics/proof-of-work) chapter).

 The more a miner tries values (the more he has lottery tickets), and the more energy he uses to make his computers work.

 When a miner finds a valid number, he finally finds a valid block.
 His node tells the network its discovery with the final _nounce_ (so anyone can verify it).

 If two miners find a valid number simultaneously (within lag and network propagation delays), then two valid blocks are possible.
-Miners are then split into two groups: those mining from the block of the first miner and those mining from the block of the second miner.
-If someone finds a block following the second miner's block, then both of them become the "winners" as they form "the longest chain" (actually, the chain with *the most work*) [[3]](/blockchain-basics/main-properties#references).
+Miners are then split into two groups:
+- those mining from the block of the first miner,
+- and those mining from the block of the second miner.

+If someone finds a block following the second miner's block, then both of them become the "winners" as they form "the longest chain" (actually, the chain with *the most work*[[3]](/blockchain-basics/main-properties#references)).

 More details on that in the [next chapter on Proof-of-Work](/blockchain-basics/proof-of-work).